[5 Tips] Become An Assertive Manager For Women

 The simplest way to get on top of this is to use a conversational structure.

-Many people use PRES!
+We recommend you use PRES!
 This stands for:

 Point: Make your point clearly.